 Sati as such is mere awareness of phenomena, without letting the mind stray into thoughts and associations.
-97 According to the satipaṭṭhāna "definition", sati operates in combination with clearly knowing (sampajāna).
-The same presence of knowledge also underlies the expression "he knows" (pajānāti), which occurs frequently in the individual satipaṭṭhāna contemplations.
-Thus to "know", or to contemplate "clearly knowing", can be taken to represent the conceptual input needed for taking clear cognizance of the observed phenomena, based on mindful observation.
-98
+97 According to the satipaţthāna "definition", sati operates in combination with clearly knowing (sampajāna).
+The same presence of knowledge also underlies the expression "he knows" (pajānāti), which occurs frequently in the individual satipatthāna contemplations.
+Thus to "know", or to contemplate "clearly knowing", can be taken to represent the conceptual input needed for taking clear cognizance of the observed phenomena, based on mindful observation.98

 This (re-)cognizing aspect inherent in the quality of clearly knowing or in the expression "he knows" can be further developed and strengthened through the practice of mental noting.
 It is this "knowing" quality of the mind that brings about understanding.
-Thus, while satipaṭṭhāna meditation takes place in a silently watchful state of mind, free from intellectualization, it can nevertheless make appropriate use of concepts to the extent needed to further knowledge and awareness.
+Thus, while satipatthāna meditation takes place in a silently watchful state of mind, free from intellectualization, it can nevertheless make appropriate use of concepts to the extent needed to further knowledge and awareness.

 The fact that contemplation undertaken in this manner has the sole purpose of enhancing mindfulness and understanding points to an important shift away from goal-oriented practice.
 At this comparatively advanced stage, satipaṭṭhāna is practised for its own sake.
 With this shift in attitude, the goal and the act of meditation begin to merge into one, since awareness and understanding are cultivated for the sake of developing ever more awareness and understanding.
-The practice of satipaṭṭhāna becomes an "effortless effort", so to speak, divested of goal-orientation and expectation.
+The practice of satipatthāna becomes an "effortless effort", so to speak, divested of goal-orientation and expectation.

-It is precisely this way of contemplating that in turn enables one to proceed independently, "without clinging to anything in the world" of experience, as stipulated in the final part of the "refrain".
-99 In several discourses, the stipulation "to abide independently" occurs immediately before realization takes place.
-100 This suggests that with this part of the "refrain", satipaṭṭhāna contemplation gradually builds up to the constellation of mental qualities required for the event of awakening.
-According to the commentaries, "to abide independently" refers to the absence of dependency through craving and speculative views, while to avoid "clinging to anything in the world" stands for not identifying with any of the five aggregates.
-101
+It is precisely this way of contemplating that in turn enables one to proceed independently, "without clinging to anything in the world" of experience, as stipulated in the final part of the "refrain".99 In several discourses, the stipulation to abide "without clinging to anything in the world" occurs immediately before realization takes place.
+This suggests that with this part of the "refrain", satipatthāna